 Sickness benefit (ligos išmoka): granted on the basis of the Law on Sickness and Maternity Social Insurance and is given to people who have required social insurance coverage.
 The benefit is calculated on the basis of insured income (II) with maximum and minimum thresholds applied.
 The benefit is paid partly by the employer (for initial days) and partly by the State Social Insurance Fund.
 No changes in 2011-2014.
-Since January 1st 2015 sickness benefit which is paid from the State Social Insurance Fund was increased (to 80% of beneficiary's reimbursed remuneration)..
-Since January 1st, 2018, working grandparents, who have required social insurance coverage, are able to get sickness benefits to take care for their sick grandchildren.
+Since January 1st 2015 sickness benefit which is paid from the State Social Insurance Fund was increased (to 80% of beneficiary's reimbursed remuneration).
+No major changes were made afterwards.

 Vocational rehabilitation allowance (profesinės reabilitacijos išmoka): granted on the basis of the Law on Sickness and Maternity Social Insurance.
 The allowance is paid monthly for the entire period of the rehabilitation programme, but not for longer than 180 calendar days.
 The allowance is equal to 85% of AMII, and it cannot be lower than 2 times basic monthly pensions (see Table 1.3), valid before the start of rehabilitation.
 The benefit has been introduced since 1st July 2005.
 The upper limit for this type of allowance was set since January 1, 2010 until December, 2011 with the introduction of the Temporary Law on Recalculation and Payment of Social Benefits.
-During 2010-2011 the maximum reimbursed remuneration for calculation of vocational rehabilitation allowance could not exceed the sum of the 4 times the amount of the insured income approved by the Government for the current year.
-Since 1st of January 2012 the upper limit for this type of allowance is 3,2 times CYI.
-No changes were made in 2013-2016.
-Since 1st January 2017, the benefit maximum level set according to national average monthly earnings.
-Since 1st January 1st 2017, the minimum benefit amount set according to the state social insurance basic pension.
+During 2010-2011 the maximum reimbursed remuneration for calculation of vocational rehabilitation allowance could not exceed the sum of the 4 times the amount of the insured income approved by the Government for the current year26.
+Since 1st of January 2012 the upper limit for this type of allowance is 3,2 times CYI27.
+No changes were made in 2013-2017.